summa-tx/swaps/README.md

 pipenv install
 ```

-Then interact with the scripts via interpreter
+Then interact with the scripts via interpreter or shell

 ```
 pipenv run python